-- 1. The Organisations acknowledge that - a) safely processing personal data is a core responsibility of each organisation. - b) statutory frameworks of data protection practice exist, and activities undertaken by each of the Organisations are subject to these frameworks. - c) a data protection concern occurring within the operations of one Organisation may be a data breach requiring notification to the Information Commissioner's Office (the UK wide regulator for data protection) and may also be a serious incident/notifiable event requiring reporting to the Charity Commission or OSCR, and - d) a serious data protection concern occurring within the operations of one Organisation, may have implications for other Organisationsy, and may need to be communicated to those other Organisations.

-a) provide advice and guidance to the Organisations in maintaining good data practice within their meeting.

-- a) Inform other Organisations, via BYM contact points where necessary, where a data protection or information governance concern has arisen in their organisation which may have significant implications for another Organisation or for the Society as a whole. - b) Where they are informed of a serious incident or notifiable event relating to data protection in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the incident also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - c) Not less than once per year consider their data protection and information governance policy and practice at a trustee meeting for church affairs.
+- 1. The Organisations acknowledge that - a) safely processing personal data is a core responsibility of each organisation. - b) statutory frameworks of data protection practice exist, and activities undertaken by each of the Organisations are subject to these frameworks. - c) a data protection concern occurring within the operations of one Organisation may be a data breach requiring notification to the Information Commissioner's Office (the UK wide regulator for data protection) and may also be a serious incident/notifiable event requiring reporting to the Charity Commission or OSCR, and - a serious data protection concern occurring within the operations of one Organisation, may have implications for other Organisations, and may need to be communicated to those other Organisations. - 2.
+BYM will: - a) provide advice and guidance to the Organisations in maintaining good data practice within their meeting. - 3.
+All Organisations will: - a) Subject to the constraints imposed by any confidentiality requirements and data protection law, inform other Organisations, via BYM contact points where necessary, where a data protection or information governance concern has arisen in their organisation which may have significant implications for another Organisation or for the Society as a whole. - b) Where they are informed of a concern relating to data protection in another Organisation or Quaker body (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), consider whether the concern also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - c) At least annually consider their data protection and information governance policy and practice at a trustee meeting for church affairs.